Boeing In Talks On Combination With Embraer - Defense Daily Network

 Embraer's defense product portfolio also includes aircraft for intelligence, surveillance and reconnaissance missions.

-It expects to generate between $5.3 billion and $6 billion in sales in 2017.
+It expects to generate between $5.3 billion and $6 billion in sales this year.
 Through the first nine months of 2017 defense and security sales were $680 million.